sounddrill31/saulgoodmanOS-custom/Readme.md

 This modifies a lot of things pertaining to pi foundation's pixel DE(based on LXDE).
 Might not work on other desktop environments.
 Contact me on reddit if you want a cubic made iso of this.
 Username: sounddrill

+Something might break with updates, keep that in mind.
+Will be fixed eventually.

 # Roadmap: